surbhipaithankar1694/TensorFlow-Projects/DNNClassifier using TF-s Estimator API/README.md

 ## Conclusion ##
 We observe an accuracy of 85% which looks to be good enough.
 We can perform feature scaling to see further improvements in the performance.
+The DNN model was trained with 25000 steps.
+The model had 3 hidden layers with 20 hidden nodes in each layer.